ramsers/reforme/README.md

 # Reforme — Pilates Studio Management Platform

-Reforme is a fullstack mini SaaS MVP platform designed for Pilates studios and fitness instructors.
+Reforme is a fullstack mini SaaS MVP designed for Pilates and fitness studios.
 It provides class scheduling, recurring classes, client bookings, Stripe payments, instructor profiles, and automated email workflows.

 Reforme is built with: